RUL 05.67.603 – College of Natural Resources Contract, Reappointment, Promotion and Tenure Standards and Procedures

 8.2.
 Dossier

 8.2.1.
-In accordance with NCSU REG05.20.34 – Non-Tenure Track Faculty Ranks and Appointments Section 9.1.3 which requires that each dean must establish for the college for all the categories of full-time (> 0.75 FTE) professional faculty with professorial rank whether to require external evaluation letters for the dossier, the Dean of the College of Natural Resources has decided the following:
+In accordance with REG05.20.34 – Professional Faculty Ranks and Appointments, which requires that each Dean must establish for the college for all the categories of full-time (> 0.75 FTE) professional track faculty with professorial rank whether to require external evaluation letters for the dossier, the Dean of CNR has decided the following:

 External evaluation letters may be solicited from others outside academia.